aesthetic-suite/framework/docs/style.md

 ### Hook

-When the component is rendered, the style sheet is parsed and returned from the hook, alongside the `cx` helper for transforming to class names.
+When the component is rendered, the style sheet is parsed and returned from the hook alongside the [`cx` helper](./setup.md#transformStyles), which is used for transforming the styles to class names.

 ```tsx
 import React from 'react';